samfeldstein/personal-site-astro/src/pages/blog/dance.md

 draft: true
 ---

-I've been dancing West Coast Swing for about five months now.
+I've been dancing West Coast Swing for about six months now.
 I started in I think June in New Orleans, but then I spent August at home and there's no WCS in Des Moines, so I didn't take it up again until October when I rented a place in Boulder.
 By that time I was in dire need of a refresher.

 So I'm learning.
 And when I learn a thing, **it helps me to try and figure out what the thing *actually is.*** I've written about this before in a post called [*What is Rain?*](/blog/what-is-rain/).
-Basically what you do is try to cut to the core of an idea and identify the fundamental structure or process underlying it. **The goal is gain an intuitive understanding of the thing.**
+Basically what you do is try to cut to the core of an idea and identify the fundamental structure or process underlying it. **The goal is to understand the thing intuitively,** as opposed to just intellectually.
+It's the difference between

+[*Oppenheimer*](https://youtu.be/qiuSBWVdgLI?si=02sJJod6FA9kdgK6) (the movie, not the human) articulates it beautifully: Niels Bohr (Kenneth Branagh) says to Oppenheimer (Cillian Murphy): *The important thing isn't can you read music, it's can you hear it?* ***Can you hear the music, Robert?***

+So this is me trying to "hear the music", as it pertains to dance.
+It's possible the analogy is so apt it's not even an analogy.
+"Hearing the music" in dance really means *hearing the music.* There's a reason we don't dance to silence. **Dancing is singing with the body**.
+Without the music, there is no song to sing.

 In that other piece the example was, *What is a car?* And the answer (taken from my poetry professor) was, *A car is a chair with four wheels.*